 Application & Registration Process

-Whether a member resides in Ontario or in another jurisdiction, all must adhere to the same general professional obligations.
+Whether a registrant resides in Ontario or in another jurisdiction, all must adhere to the same general professional obligations.
 These include, for example:

 - Using the title that was conferred by CRPO in accordance with the Professional Practice Standards

 - Upholding the Code of Ethics and abide by the Professional Practice Standards

 - Engaging in the annual renewal process, which includes providing updated information and paying the annual registration fee

 - Responding appropriately to communications from the College, where it is necessary to do so

 In addition to upholding the Code of Ethics and abiding by the Professional Practice Standards, registrants of CRPO must be in compliance with the Regulated Health Professions Act and the Psychotherapy Act, and any regulations made under those acts.
 There are a number of province-specific laws that guide the work of health care professionals; for example, health care consent laws, information privacy laws, vulnerable person protection laws, and so on.
 Registrants of CRPO who practise in another jurisdiction must be able to comply with the laws where they are located in addition to the requirements that apply as a registrant of CRPO.

 If a complaint is made against a registrant who resides in another province, the registrant would be subject to CRPO’s complaints process.